markmoxon/elite-source-code-library/README.md

 NES Elite was written by Ian Bell and David Braben and is copyright &copy; D. Braben and I. Bell 1991/1992.

-The code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).
+The NES code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

 Elite-A was written by Angus Duggan, and is an extended version of the BBC Micro disc version of Elite; the extra code is copyright Angus Duggan.
 The original Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1984.

-The code on this site is identical to Angus Duggan's source discs (it's just been reformatted, and the label names have been changed to be consistent with the sources for the original BBC Micro disc version on which it is based).
+The Elite-A code on this site is identical to Angus Duggan's source discs (it's just been reformatted, and the label names have been changed to be consistent with the sources for the original BBC Micro disc version on which it is based).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
 You can find more information about this project in the [accompanying website's project page](https://elite.bbcelite.com/about_site/about_this_project.html).

+Also, a big thumbs up to Andy McFadden for his excellent [disassembly of Elite for the Apple II](https://6502disassembly.com/a2-elite/), which is a really useful reference for anyone exploring the Apple II binaries.

+Also, a big thumbs up to Kroc Camen for his epic [Elite Harmless](https://github.com/Kroc/elite-harmless) project, which is a really useful reference for anyone exploring the Commodore 64 binaries.
+Finally, thanks to the gurus in this [Lemon64 forum thread](https://www.lemon64.com/forum/viewtopic.php?t=67762&start=90) for their sage advice.

 The following archives from Ian Bell's personal website form the basis for this project: